MatusevychYevhenii/OpsWorks/README.md

 You must have it:
 * [python3](https://www.python.org/) - is a programming language that lets you work more quickly and integrate your systems more effectively.
 * [python3-pip](https://pypi.org/project/pip/) - is a package management system
+Also you must setup aws credentials.
+You can write it in ~/.aws/credentials directory.

 ### Commands
 ```sh